Cauliflower — Nutrients, Health Benefits, And Shopping Tips

 📦

-Store cauliflower in the refrigerator, in a plastic bag, and use within one to two weeks.
-For longer storage, you can blanch and freeze cauliflower in an airtight container or freezer bag for up to eight months.
+Store cauliflower in the refrigerator in a plastic bag or container, where it will stay fresh for about 1-2 weeks.
+For longer preservation, blanch and freeze it in an airtight container or freezer bag, which can keep it for up to eight months.

 Health benefits